Human Trafficking Survivor Resources: Reclaim Control of Your Credit

 • Documents issued by state government agencies (such as Notice of Confirmation as a Human Trafficking Victim in NY State issued by the NY State's Office of Temporary and Disability Assistance)

-• Self-attestation signed by or with an accompanying document that includes a signature by a federal, state or tribal governmental entity; a non-governmental organization or human trafficking task force that is authorized by a governmental entity to make such a determination; consumer advocacy group or a court representative
+• Non-governmental organization or human trafficking task force that is authorized by a governmental entity to make such a determination

 Submit by mail